 As you would expect from a top-line Nikon, the body is extremely solid and robust and able to handle all conditions.
 It’s definitely the heavyweight of the line at 1405 grams, but not so much that it’s uncomfortable.
 A full side and bottom grip means you don’t feel the weight so much as the camera is very well-balanced.
 There are plenty of buttons at your disposal, all there to fully customize exactly as you want them for your most commonly used features.

 The bottom line is that the D5 is built for the working photographer, with loads of customizable features.
 This camera won’t let you down when it comes to build quality and the ease of access to its many features.

-Ultrafast is the best word to describe the D5.
-You can shoot 12 fps with raw and JPEG or 14fps with the mirror locked.
-You can get up to 95 shots for nearly 8 seconds with a 200 shot limit and you can get up to 30 frames per second silent shots in Live View.
+Ultra–fast is the best word to describe the D5.
+You can shoot 12 fps with RAW and JPEG or 14fps with the mirror locked.
+You can get up to 95 shots for nearly eight seconds with a 200 shot limit and you can get up to 30 frames per second silent shots in Live View.

-153 Focus points, with 99 cross-type (45 on older AF-D lenses) keeps the Nikon D5 DSLR ahead of the pack.
+The 153 focus points, with 99 cross-type (45 on older AF-D lenses) keeps the Nikon D5 DSLR ahead of the pack.
 An 180k-pixel metering sensor includes subject tracking and 3D Tracking mode.
 Single-point AF, Dynamic-area AF, 3D Tracking, Group-area AF and Auto-area AF all work great at high ISO levels.

 One nice upgrade feature is a touchscreen on the Nikon D5 DSLR.
 More common at the consumer level, the touchscreen allows easy access to images – always a bonus.
 It’s also something you can turn off in the menu if you don’t like the feature.
 There are three new buttons on the front of the camera, Fn1, Pv, and Fn2, which can be easily configured to your liking.